-The Proposal, General Information, and RW Attachments, Organizational Overview, HIV Services Overview, and Budget sections of the application must be completed only once.
+The Proposal, General Information, and RW Attachments, Organizational Overview, HIV Services Overview, and https://pbcc.samis.io/go/nofo/19

+Budget sections of the application must be completed only once.
 The Service Category-Specific Elements must be addressed separately, for each service proposed.
 Please label the service categories being addressed within each completed service category section.
 Responses are to consist only of the answers to the questions posed.
 Extraneous material or information should be omitted.

-The deadline for application package submission is Tuesday, October 13, 2020 by 12:00 noon.
+The deadline for application package submission is Thursday, October 12, 2023 by 5:00 pm.
 Application Packages shall be submitted on the CSD's NOFO Application Submission Website: